apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 Notes:

-* Note that the znode having no preceding znode on the list of children does not imply that the creator of this znode is aware that it is the current leader.
+* Note that the znode having no preceding znode on the list of children do not imply that the creator of this znode is aware that it is the current leader.
 Applications may consider creating a separate znode to acknowledge that the leader has executed the leader procedure.